open-source-modelling/Metropolis_Hastings_Black_Sholes_ESG/README.md

 What is required is to know a function that is able to tell, how much more likely is that the observed data came from one set of parameters as opposed to another set.

 A possible solution to this is to use the [Metropolis Hastings](https://en.wikipedia.org/wiki/Metropolis%E2%80%93Hastings_algorithm) algorithm.
-To directly quote Wikipedia:

 In statistics and statistical physics, the Metropolis–Hastings algorithm is a Markov chain Monte Carlo (MCMC) method for obtaining a sequence of random samples from a probability distribution from which direct sampling is difficult.
 This sequence can be used to approximate the distribution.